Can Performant LLMs Be Ethical? Quantifying the Impact of Web Crawling Opt-Outs: Experiments

 \paragraph{What If All News Publishers Opt Out?} We have previously shown that, as of January 2025, adhering to robots.txt does not lead to a significant change in performance.
 We hypothesize that a large number of smaller publishers help compensate for the knowledge lost from major publishers who have opted out.
 But what happens if this trend continues and smaller publishers also begin to opt out?
 We aim to investigate whether this would have a measurable impact.

 Since obtaining a comprehensive list of all URLs within a specific domain is challenging, we rely on existing sources.
+Currently, a critical domain is newspapers.
 To simulate a scenario where all newspaper publishers opt out, we use a list of 1,158 news publishers curated by \texttt{homepages.news}\footnote{\url{https://palewi.re/docs/news-homepages/openai-gptbot-robotstxt.html}}, which serves as a reasonable proxy for the broader set of news domains.
 We then exclude all newspaper articles from these domains in our \emph{compliant} corpus, resulting in an approximate 4\% reduction in total tokens.
+As shown in Appendix~\ref{app:Matched-50-Grams}, the republication of news articles is quite common.
+To accurately assess their impact, we further perform a decontamination step that removes document segments replicated from news articles hosted on different URL domains.
+This process results in a further 14\% reduction in total compliant tokens.
+After this process, the proportion of documents containing a 50-gram match with content from \texttt{nytimes.com} drops to 0.012\%, indicating the effectiveness of the decontamination.

-Interestingly, even after excluding all News domains, we observe almost no change in downstream performance, as shown in Table~\ref{tab: general-knowledge-acquisition}.
+Interestingly, even after excluding all newspaper articles, we observe almost no change in downstream performance, as shown in Table~\ref{tab: general-knowledge-acquisition}.
 Moreover, in the Pinocchio-Temporal and Pinocchio-Real World tasks—where newspaper articles would be expected to perform well—we observe no drop in performance even after removing all newspaper content.
-We believe this is due to content republishing and factual knowledge being present from other sources, as analyzed in Section~\ref{sec: data-inspection}.
+We believe this is due to factual knowledge being present from other sources.